 Extensive Breastfeeding Support ($250): For those families seeking more support and education, I offer an extensive package of support, which includes: one prenatal session of breastfeeding education and preparation, an in-home visit within the first week of the baby’s life, and unlimited phone and email support for the first 6 months of the baby’s life.

-Most insurance companies will cover 100% of the cost of lactation in-home visits.
+Most insurance companies will cover 100% of the cost of lactation support.
 Many will also cover prenatal education.

 BABY BOOT CAMP